carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 <class 'str'>
 ```

 We can use a similar approach to find a particular record.
-Lets say we're looking for the record with the 001 identifer of <code>99628153502836</code>.
+Lets say we're looking for the record with the 001 identifier of <code>99628153502836</code>.
 We can loop through the records in our <code>pymarc.reader</code> object and look for a match:

 ```Python
 	for record in reader: